awsdocs/aws-xray-developer-guide/doc-source/xray-console-encryption.md

 X\-Ray provides an AWS managed CMK named `aws/xray`\.
 Use this key if you just want to [audit key usage in AWS CloudTrail](http://docs.aws.amazon.com/kms/latest/developerguide/logging-using-cloudtrail.html) and don't need to manage the key itself\.
 If you need to manage access to the key or configure key rotation, you can [create a customer managed CMK](http://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html)\.

+You must have user\-level access to a customer managed CMK to configure X\-Ray to use it, and to then view encrypted traces\.
+See [User Permissions for Encryption](xray-permissions.md#xray-permissions-encryption) for more information\.

 **To configure X\-Ray to use a CMK for encryption**

 1. Open the [X\-Ray console](https://console.aws.amazon.com/xray/home#/service-map)\.